BIRKENHEAD INSTITUTE, WIRRAL

 Above is a portrait of Wilfred Owen, commissioned by former B.I. pupil and Wirral musician Dean Johnson.

-The Birkenhead Institute entrance hall and corridor, taken around 1959, including former B.I.
+ABOVE: The Birkenhead Institute entrance hall and corridor, taken around 1959, including former B.I.
 Headmaster Mr E. G. Webb.

 The Staff of Birkenhead Institute, taken outside the Whetstone Lane school buildings, 1957.